liferay/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 The theme is available to [apply](/docs/7-2/frameworks/-/knowledge_base/f/deploying-and-applying-themes) to your site.
-It's just that easy!

-The
+For details,
 [Theme Components](/docs/7-2/customization/-/knowledge_base/c/theme-components)
-article (next) and
+breaks down a theme's parts, and the
 [Themes section](/docs/7-2/frameworks/-/knowledge_base/f/themes-introduction)
-provide theme development details.
+provides theme development details.

 ## Product Navigation Sidebars and Panels